-Grace Y. Kao’s co-edited anthology with Ilsup Ahn–entitled Asian American Christian Ethics: Voices, Methods, Issues–was published by Baylor University Press on September 1, 2015.
+Grace Y. Kao’s co-edited anthology with Ilsup Ahn–entitled Asian American Christian Ethics: Voices, Methods, Issues–was published by Baylor University Press in the fall of 2015.

 This groundbreaking volume presents the collective work of twelve Christian ethicists of Asian descent in the U.S. who map the new and burgeoning field of study located at the juncture of Christian ethics and Asian American studies.
 Led by Grace Kao and Ilsup Ahn, these scholars identify the purposes and chart the contours of what constitutes a distinctly Asian American Christian ethical approach to moral concerns.

 Asian American Christian Ethics rethinks perennial issues in Christian ethics (war and peace, family/ marriage/ parenting, gender and sexuality, economics and wealth, virtue ethics), pressing social matters (race relations, immigration, healthcare, the environment), and issues of special interest to Asian Americans (education, labor, plastic surgery).
 Each chapter utilizes classical Christian sources read from the particular vantage point of Asian American Christian theology, ethics, and culture.
 Beginning with a description of the range of Christian responses to the issue, each author describes and enacts a constructive proposal for an Asian American Christian ethical response.
 An ideal volume for researchers, teachers, and students alike, Asian American Christian Ethics articulates the foundations, questions, and goals of this vibrant and flourishing field of study.